 Aside from the benefit of avoiding the lengthy process of going through probate, and thus, having to incur sizable lawyer fees, a living trust offers one key benefit that failing to have one in your estate plan would likely fail to provide: clarity and certainty regarding your assets.
 With a living trust, you get to decide ahead of time who the assets are left to, who is responsible for distributing the assets to the beneficiaries, what the money will be used for, and at what age they will inherit the money.

 For many financial or insurance accounts, such as checking, savings, or life insurance accounts, you can name a beneficiary in the case of your death.
 Remember though, that these often take precedence over your will; the assets will be transferred to whoever is listed on it even if your will lists a different name.
 Make sure to name beneficiaries and keep them updated because forgetting to do so will likely instigate loads of family drama and headaches.

 While there is little doubt that new parents already have a lot on their plate, the fact of the matter remains that arrival to parenthood is one of the best times to consider drafting your estate plan.
 It is always worth thinking about your child, and specifically what will happen to your child in the tragic event that one or both of their parents pass away.
-If you or a loved one have recently stepped into parenthood and are looking to draft an estate plan, consult with a licensed estate planning attorney who can help make sure that your assets will seamlessly transfer after your death and that your children are left taken care of.
+If you or a loved one have recently stepped into parenthood and are looking to draft an estate plan, consult with a top-rated estate planning attorney in New York who can help make sure that your assets will seamlessly transfer after your death and that your children are left taken care of.